jackgisby/tfl-bikes-data-pipeline/README.md

   <img src="https://github.com/jackgisby/tfl-bikes-data-pipeline/blob/main/assets/bikes_dashboard_top_four_destinations.png?raw=true" />
 </p>

 A second dashboard was created to demonstrate a simple example of how the cycle data can be combined with the weather data.
-This dashboard has the same filtering methods as the main dashboard, however the date range of 2018-2019 was selected.
-Both the number of cycling journeys undertaken and the average maximum/minimum temperatures for the docking stations follows a very similar pattern.
+This dashboard has the same filtering methods as the main dashboard, however the date range of 2018-2019 was selected and the search was restricted to journeys starting from "Hop Exchange, The Borough".
+Both the number of cycling journeys undertaken and the daily maximum/minimum temperatures for the docking stations follows a very similar pattern.
 It is probable that customers are less likely to travel by bike when the weather is poor.

 <p align="center">
   <img src="https://github.com/jackgisby/tfl-bikes-data-pipeline/blob/main/assets/weather_integration.png?raw=true" />